 The climate crisis is here.

 The headlines bombard us every week, warning of more of the same.
-The climate crisis has invoked fear, panic and anxiety about what the future holds.
+The climate change crisis has invoked fear, panic and anxiety about what the future holds.
 And for some, those emotions are a result not of the future, but what has become the new normal (e.g. flooding).

 Those already affected can become leaders, ensuring others don’t face the same disasters.
 There is opportunity for change and opportunity for leaders to emerge across the state – individuals and communities of all sizes.
 1000 Friends is prepared to help.

-Wisconsin cities and counties have passed resolutions committing to some form of net-zero carbon emissions or 100% renewable energy production – by meeting those goals, Wisconsin communities can become global leaders in climate change planning and resilience efforts.
+Wisconsin cities and counties have passed resolutions committing to some form of net-zero carbon emissions or 100% renewable energy production.
+By meeting these goals, Wisconsin communities can become global leaders in climate change planning and resilience efforts.

 Not every suggested activity or solution will fit your community’s plan or their culture, but they are meant to provide guidance and serve as a model for resilience and mitigation.

 Transportation and Climate Change

 We are at the forefront of fighting for an equitable carbon-neutral transportation future.
 We offer guidance, research and policy solutions to help mitigate climate change.
 Learn more about our transportation work.

 Natural Resources Protection and Climate Change

 With a higher frequency of intense precipitation events it is imperative that we do our best to protect our waterways at a watershed level.
 Green infrastructure strategies can help reduce the burden of increased precipitation that many Wisconsin communities are already dealing with.

 Land Use Planning and the Climate

 When discussing climate change mitigation strategies, the focus tends to be on energy – i.e. switching to renewables.
 An important area that is often overlooked is urban and regional land use planning.
-How communities are designed and how people move around them has both short and long-term consequences for mitigating and adapting to climate change.
-Learn more.

 Read our Climate Change News.